UMLCloudComputing/UMLCloudComputing.github.io/docs/tutorials/Git Version Control/Basics/Merging.md

 ## Merging Branches

-Branch [merging](./Index.md#merge) allows the changes from one branch to be added to another, essentially combining the changes.
-Merging typically goes hand in hand with branches since the changes specific to a branch are often combined back to the main project code.
-A common scenario in industry is to use [branches](./Index.md#branch) to work of specific issues, features, or perform code maintainence.
+Branch [merging](./Index.md#merge) allows the changes from one branch to be added to another, essentially combining the changes.A common scenario in industry is to use [branches](./Index.md#branch) to work of specific issues, features, or perform code maintainence.
 Once the edits are complete, the [branch's](./Index.md#branch) edits are [merged](./Index.md#merge) back into a `master` or main branch which contains the code used in production.

 Let's demonstrate how to merge branches alongside a bit of review!